ninjashari/expense-manager-app/README.md

 2. Click **Add Account** to create new accounts
 3. Configure account type, currency, and initial balance
 4. For credit cards, set credit limits and payment dates
+5. Accounts are automatically sorted by type, then alphabetically by name for organized browsing

 ### Recording Transactions
 1. Go to **Transactions** page